mvahaste/www/README.md

 ## ⚙️ Installation

-_I don't know why anyone would want to do this, but I'll include it anyway._

-To run this project locally, follow these steps:
+You probably don't need to do this — but just in case, here's how to run the project locally:

 1. Clone the repository:
    ```bash